-Descriptions of the application of HVDC technology can be found in the Irish case (page 16) and also the Swedish case (page 26).
+Descriptions of the application of HVDC technology can be found in the Irish case (page 17), in the Swedish case (page 27) and also in the Chinese case (page 37).
 The Swedish case describes the combination of different transmission technologies: overhead lines (OHL), underground cables, HVDC, and HVAC.
+The Chinese case describes a multi terminal HVDC system.